kometenstaub/customizable-page-header-buttons/README.md

-# Customizable Page Header and Title Bar Obsidian Plugin
+# ~~Customizable Page Header and Title Bar Obsidian Plugin~~ Discontinued, please use the Commander plugin

 This plugin lets you add buttons that execute commands to page header in the mobile (and desktop, off by default) app.